qtumproject/qtumcore-lib/docs/block.md

 assert(block.header.bits);
 assert(block.header.nonce);
 ```

-For more information about the specific properties of a block header please visit the [Block hashing algorithm](https://en.bitcoin.it/wiki/Block_hashing_algorithm) page on the Bitcoin Wiki.

 ## Transactions
 The set of transactions in a block is an array of instances of [Transaction](transaction.md) and can be explored by iterating on the block's `transactions` member.